 Now, it’s not to say that you shouldn’t avoid introducing these baby foods, but just try to get it washed off right away!

 Which baby food constipates?

 These are the worst offenders of constipation: bananas, baby cereal, apples, and anything dairy.
-I would recommend that if you are feeding your baby one of these, to also give him/her a food that does the opposite.

 Which foods help baby go number two?

 Having a constipated baby is no fun, but these foods can help alleviate the constipation: prunes, green vegetables, prune juice, and apple juice.

 What you can do to prevent constipation is that if you are feeding baby bananas (or another food that causes constipation), give him/her some apple/prune juice (1 mL juice + 2 mL water).